-The University may increase, during the term of this agreement, individual salary rates, or salary ranges for selected classes at selected locations.
+- 1. The University may increase, during the term of this agreement, individual salary rates, or salary ranges for selected classes at selected locations.
 The University may also increase, for selected classes at selected locations, during the term of the agreement, shift differentials, on-call rates and/or extend the coverage of such rates.
-Likewise, nothing shall preclude the University from providing equity adjustments in addition to those provided in Section C, below.
-2. At least thirty (30) calendar days prior to implementing the increases referenced in Section B.1., above, the University shall inform AFSCME.
+Likewise, nothing shall preclude the University from providing equity adjustments in addition to those provided in Section C, below. - 2.
+At least thirty (30) calendar days prior to implementing the increases referenced in Section B.1., above, the University shall inform AFSCME.

-C. PAY EQUITIES
+c.
+PAY EQUITIES

-- 1. The provisions of this section will take place effective (date to be determined), (the effective date of the Agreement.) - 2.
+- 1. The provisions of this section will take place effective January 28, 2002, (the effective date of the Agreement.) - 2.
 The University of California supports reasonable pay rate equity (within 5%), resulting from the University's initially hiring new career employees at a rate of pay at least 5% higher than the pay of current career employees in the same hiring unit in the same classification and who are assigned the same duties.
 For the purposes of this Section, a hiring unit is equivalent to a layoff unit.
 When examining reasonable equity rate issues, the University and AFSCME shall consider the employees': - a.
 Years of experience performing the duties related to the position; - b.
 Years of experience in the same or equivalent classification; - c.
 Current employee's work history (reasonably objective work-related issues or concerns that have been documented); - d.
-Appointment type: - e.
+Appointment type; - e.
 Overall skills, knowledge and ability that can be applied to the job; - f.
 Education (where applicable); - g.
 New employees' documented and objective eligibility for other salary adjustments (e.g., special differentials) or UC benefits; and - h.
 Actual duties assigned. - 3.
 The University will use the criteria in Section C.2., when setting the salaries of initial hires and the parties will use the Section C.2. criteria when assessing claims of salary rate equity.
 All criteria must be met to invoke the University's obligation to increase wages to within 5% of a new hire with a higher salary. - 4.
 The University will provide AFSCME with a list of each campus', hospital's, and the LBNL's current layoff units.
 The lists will be provided to AFSCME by January 31, 2002. - 5.
 An equity rate adjustment concern does not include salary actions/agreements for employees who are entering a hiring unit from other University facilities/units, preferential rehire, or rehire from rehabilitation or disability.
-For the purposes of this section, probationary employees are considered "new employees", unless their movement is done to avoid layoff.